p0stw3b/programming-25/data/ru/part-1/5-conditional-statements.md

 <sample-output>

-Пожалуйста, введите число: **950**
+Please type in a number: **950**
-Это число меньше 1000
+This number is smaller than 1000
-Спасибо!
+Thank you!

 </sample-output>

 <sample-output>

-Пожалуйста, введите число: **59**
+Please type in a number: **59**
-Это число меньше 1000
+This number is smaller than 1000
-Это число меньше 100
+This number is smaller than 100
-Спасибо!
+Thank you!

 </sample-output>

 <sample-output>

-Пожалуйста, введите число: **2**
+Please type in a number: **2**
-Это число меньше 1000
+This number is smaller than 1000
-Это число меньше 100
+This number is smaller than 100
-Это число меньше 10
+This number is smaller than 10
-Спасибо!
+Thank you!

 </sample-output>

 <sample-output>

-Пожалуйста, введите число: **1123**
+Please type in a number: **1123**
-Спасибо!
+Thank you!

 </sample-output>